 It all starts with healthcare specialists providing patient information to their outsourcing partner.
 There, experts scrutinize the patient’s data and use it to begin the process of insurance eligibility verification.

 2. Insurance Eligibility Verification

 An outsourcing partner should always ensure they have the most complete and up-to-date information.
 This happens by reaching out to the patient’s insurance provider.
 Some of the reasons a patient’s coverage may have changed are marriage, childbirth, or divorce.

 Outsourcing insurance specialists will connect with primary and secondary payers to get a detailed view of the patient’s coverage.
 They will cross-check insurance coverage details to ensure the maximum claim will be met.

 A providers outsourcing partner will send all of the up-to-date coverage information to them so they can notify the patient of their insurance eligibility status and any additional payment needs.
-Providers will also be given pre-authorization from insurance providers before any treatments.
+Medical care providers will also be given pre-authorization from insurance providers before any treatments.

 3. Patient Follow up

 Timely appointments and treatments are a must in claim verification process

 By deploying automation tools, patient follow-up is simple.
 Using automation solutions and services, patients can receive notifications, emails, texts, or phone calls regarding upcoming appointments and treatments.
 In the case of appointment cancellation, patients will receive an instant notification and rescheduling options.
 All of this serves to enhance the patient experience and create satisfaction with their healthcare provider.

 4. Updating the Billing System

-A provider’s outsourcing partner will ensure the insurance verification process has been entered correctly in the provider’s billing system.
+Your outsourcing partner billing team will ensure the insurance verification process has been entered correctly in the provider’s billing system.
 A partner well-versed in the entire revenue and treatment cycle can ensure that all of the patient’s data are recorded properly from the initial appointment to final discharge.